SuzukoUsami/Platformer/readme.md

  # My tiny todo list ^^

 ### to do:
-	- tiny character control tutorial on boards/in the background, killing enemy by jumping on them,
 	- character walking particles,
 	- music,
 	- sound effects -> killing an enemy, fireworm shooting, player dmg and heal, luceg, coin pick up,